 - The “daily” model will have the task of giving the “overcrowding” level for each station, each hour, for the following week.

 - The “real-time” model will give the “overcrowding” level for each station, every minute, for the next 15 minutes.

-In fact, we accompanied and advised the STM’s specialists and data developers in the development of the “daily” model and were mandated to carry out all the development of the “real-time” model, which is the subject of this text.
+IWe’ve accompanied and advised the STM’s specialists and data developers in the development of the models showcased in this article.